Neptunity/Neptunity-Roleplay/README.md

 # How to install?
+If you already have a working 1.12.2 forge then you can skip this step.
 You need Java for this to work.
 First, create a 1.12.2 installation on your local desktop.
 Run the .jar file and install forge with the included installer.